rstraub/rstraub.github.io/_posts/2021-07-16-interfaces-defining-roles.md

 Imagine that, besides coffee, our model should also support the brewing of tea via a `TeaBrewingService`.
 You could use the `CoffeeMaker` interface, since it offers the `boil` method, but it also contains three more methods which confuse a client interested in just brewing tea.
 The Role Interface approach allows that client to use a `Boiler`  which offers exactly what it needs!

-![roles to adhere to ISP]({{ site.baseurl }}/assets/images/14-unburden-consumers.svg) *fig 3.
+![roles to adhere to ISP]({{ site.baseurl }}/assets/images/14-unburden-consumers.svg) *figure 3.
 Using role interfaces to make to make things simple for consumers*

 Role Interfaces are a perfect fit for upholding this principle.
 Using them you can offer *fine-grained*, *cohesive* interfaces which prevent clients from being overwhelmed.